erikgrinaker/toydb/README.md

 * `read`: single-row primary key lookups.
 * `write`: single-row inserts to sequential primary keys.
-* `bank`: makes bank transfers between various customers and accounts.
+* `bank`: bank transfers between various customers and accounts.
 To make things interesting, this includes joins, secondary indexes, sorting, and conflicts.

 For more information about workloads and parameters, run `cargo run --bin workload -- --help`.